barnwell/docker-bedrock-template/README.md

  docker-compose up -d
 ```
-Application will be visible at localhost:8000
+The application will be visible at localhost:8000

 #### MySQL
 ```